krithikag23/AI-Papers-Explained-Rebuilt/papers/01_Attention_Is_All_You_Need/math.md

 ## Step 1 — Representing Tokens as Vectors

 Each token in the sentence is first converted into an embedding vector.
+From each embedding, the model computes three different vectors: